mxgxw/MFRC522-python/README.md

 A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi.

-This is a Python port of the example code for the NFC module MF522-AN, this code is currently incomplete and only support basic identification and card ID reading.
+This is a Python port of the example code for the NFC module MF522-AN.

-PreRequisites
+Pre Requisites
 ==============

 You will need to install SPI-Py from lthiery from the following address: